Central Exam — General Science

 D Phloem fibers

-Correct Answer: C. Sieve tube members with companion cells
+Correct Answer: A. Sieve tube elements

 Explanation: